fullybaked/CakeS3/README.md

+# DEPRECATED

+As may be abundantly clear I am no longer maintaining this component.
+It will *not* be updated for CakePHP 3.
+It was a learning tool that some few people found useful, but moving forward I'd rather put my time into supporting one of the other S3 libraries on Packagist.
+Not only framework agnostic but reducing the number of S3 library clones by one.

+I'll leave the repo up for posterity and anyone that is still relying on it.

 # CakeS3 Plugin for CakePHP 2.0

 The CakeS3 plugin for CakePHP allows easy integration with an Amazon S3 instance to be dropped into your app.